Wildlife Sightings & And Other Out of The Ordinary Animal Experiences on Ambergris Caye

 We named him Frances.
-Poor guy did make it to safety where he was thought to be about 4 months old and seriously dehydrated, weak and in severe shock.
+Poor guy did make it to help on the mainland, where he was thought to be about four months old but he was seriously dehydrated, weak, and in severe shock.

 What a beautiful animal.

-Also spotted south of the camp was this gorgeous mother tamandua feeding her baby.
-Seen from a kayak in a far lagoon.
+Also spotted south of the Cayo Frances camp by a kayaking guest was this gorgeous mother, tamandua, feeding her baby.

-Quick to leave so they are not disturbed.
+Quick to leave so the family is not disturbed.